 High School Squash is one of the fastest growing areas in the game today.
-Due to the dedicated work of squash enthusiasts, often supported by grants from the U.S. Squash Scholastic Squash Fund (see below) and other aid from the organization, a large number of new school programs are emerging every year.
-The number of middle schools offering squash is growing each year.
+Due to the dedicated work of squash enthusiasts, often supported by grants from the US Squash Scholastic Squash Fund (see below) and other aid from the organization, a large number of new school programs are emerging every year.
+The number of middle schools offering squash also is growing rapidly each year.

 The U.S. Middle School Championships, which started in 2008, have followed a similar trajectory of increasing popularity and attendance.
 Many public high schools from Connecticut, New York and New Jersey now recognize squash as a varsity program.

 Scholastic Squash Program

 The Scholastic Squash Program (SSP) provides the basic resources and tools required by middle and high school programs to manage and support themselves, and links the local league to the national squash community.
 Schools able to form a league of five or more teams of a minimum of seven players each (five players in the case of Middle School teams) may apply for US Squash accreditation, and become part of SSP.

 The application includes a League Setup Form which defines the specifications for the league, as well as a requirement for details on league structure (management structure, who act as administrators, number of teams, how the schedules are developed, number of matches per team, etc.).
 US Squash then reviews, approves and accredits, and sets up the league in the US Squash system.
 League administrators are trained on how to schedule the league in the software, and team coaches and managers are trained on how to enter results.

 Players who participate on High School Scholastic Squash Teams or receive a National Ranking in the Under 17 or Under 19 divisions are eligible for All-American recognition.
 For more information, please click here.

 SSP provides use of powerful online tools for league management, as well as league team rankings, regional and national scholastic rankings for all players, discounts on national team championships, and a possible exposure in the national junior tournament rankings.